sanzandsanz/TestNetAspireWithLambda/TestNetAspireWithLambda.AppHost/ReadMe.md

 4. We are using `/{proxy+}` to handle all kinds of GET Requests.
 If you want to handle other HTTP methods, you will need to add them as well.

 5. When we spin the .Net Aspire, now the AWS Gateway Emulator will be expose on http://localhost:50912/ and it can now handle the request coming to the LambdaCoreWebAPI

+## Sample Web API - Import things to consider for Redis